PrestaShop/blockcart/Readme.md

 ## About

-Adds a block containing the customer\'s shopping cart in PrestaShop 1.6.
+Adds a block containing the customer's shopping cart in PrestaShop 1.6.